Addiction: A Help Guide

-Note: This Guide has been produced by us at Harley Therapy.
-It is subject to the usual disclaimers, and is not for reproduction.
-However, feel free to share this on social media using the 'Share' button or attributing to it via a link.
+Note: This Guide has been produced by Harley Therapy.
+Feel free to share this on social media using the 'Share' button or attributing to it via a link.
 Many thanks.

 Centers for Disease Control and Prevention.
 Smoking-Attributable Mortality, Years of Potential Life Lost, and Productivity Losses—United States, 2000–2004.
 Morbidity and Mortality Weekly Report.